PROVIDING BANKRUPTCY BASICS FOR MEDIA, PA; RISING SUN, MD & STATEN ISLAND, NY SURROUNDING AREA

 Bankruptcy law is a legal status for people or entities that cannot repay their debts.
 Filed in federal courts under rules outlined in the U.S. Bankruptcy Code, bankruptcy is commonly known by the chapter of the code it references, like Chapter 7 and Chapter 13.

 When creditors are threatening to take away assets (like homes, cars, jewelry, or money from a bank account or tax return), or if creditors are simply in the process of doing so, individuals may avail themselves of bankruptcy protections.
 These protections can help stop collections and all asset recoveries, and may even allow for the return of some of those assets.
-Please call a knowledgable bankruptcy attorney at the Law Office of Michael Alan Siddons to assess your particular situation and determine if bankruptcy is right for you, and if so, discuss the proper timing.
+Please call a knowledgeable bankruptcy attorney at the The Law Offices of Michael Alan Siddons, Esquire to assess your particular situation and determine if bankruptcy is right for you, and if so, discuss the proper timing.
 Our law firm handles bankruptcy cases throughout the Media, PA; Rising Sun, MD & Staten Island, NY and surrounding areas.

 Bankruptcy laws were developed to help prevent debtors (the people or entities that owe money) from becoming destitute by the actions of creditors (the people or entities you owe money to).
 The laws were also designed to help give debtors more time, thus allowing them to either reorganize their finances or find a way to settle their debts.
 This often allows the debtor to get a fresh start and still maintain possession of some of their assets.